 IIT is a private, Carnegie I Doctoral/Research institution.
 The department is located on the University’s 120-acre Main Campus in the vibrant city of Chicago.
 IIT pairs the educational and cultural experiences of a world-class city with a small, yet growing, undergraduate population of approximately 2800 and a total student population of approximately 7500.

-Applicants should send one example of scholarly work and a single, electronic pdf document consisting of a cover letter, curriculum vita, statement of leadership philosophy, and a list of at least five references and their contact information to Chair, Search Committee, firstname.lastname@example.org.
-The review of applications will begin on October 31, 2013 and continue until January 6, 2014.
+Applicants should send one example of scholarly work and a single, electronic pdf document consisting of a cover letter, curriculum vitae, statement of leadership philosophy, and a list of at least five references and their contact information to Chair, Search Committee, firstname.lastname@example.org.
+The review of applications will begin on January 6, 2014 and continue until the position is filled.
 Additional information about the department and University is available at www.iit.edu.
 For questions regarding this position and nominations of candidates, please contact Chair of the search committee Professor Keith J Bowman at email@example.com.
 IIT is an Equal Opportunity/Affirmative Action employer and encourages applications from members of underrepresented minority groups.

 We seek applicants with doctorates in the social sciences, or related fields, who are eligible for appointment as Full Professor with a strong track record of leadership and success in research and funding, undergraduate teaching, consensus-driven departmental/programmatic growth, and student and faculty recruitment.